 - Close the racial entrepreneurship gap.
 Entrepreneurs of color should have as much access to banking relationships as white and male business owners.

 - Develop grocery stores in underserved communities.
 Economically distressed areas have difficulty supporting large supermarkets.

 - Cultivate small-scale manufacturing and local and regional supply chains.
 Light industry creates good jobs that build wealth.

-- Buy commercial property and place it in a community land trust.
+- Buy commercial property with the help of a commercial real estate brokerage firm and place it in a community land trust..
 Repurpose empty storefronts by renting affordable space to small businesses.

 - Create local delivery services.
 Push back against third-party delivery apps that are eating the profits of restaurants.